 With this awesome method below, it’s super easy and the results are perfect.
 Be daunted no more . . . .

-– Use your fingers to gently split, and then pull away the top layer of the lemongrass.
-It should come off in one piece.
+- Use your fingers to gently split, and then pull away the tough outer layers of the stalks.
+They should come off fairly easily.

-Sometimes it’s necessary to take off a second layer — to get to the softest portion of the lemongrass.
+Sometimes it’s necessary to take more of the layers off — to get to the softest portion.

-– Now use a meat mallet to firmly and gently smash it.
+- Now use a meat mallet (or the bottom of your smallest sauté pan) to firmly and gently smash it.

 (If you don’t have a meat mallet, you can use the bottom of a small sauté pan.)